pulp/pulp/docs/sphinx/user-guide/broker-settings.rst

     non-SSL connection, and ``ssl://`` for SSL connections.

 transport
     The type of message broker being used.
-The default is ``qpid`` which assumes the broker type is Qpid.
+The default is ``qpid``, which assumes the broker type is Qpid.
 For RabbitMQ, ``rabbitmq`` should be used.

 auth_enabled
     Identifies if gofer will use authentication.
-The default is ``true`` which enables certificate based authentication.
-To disable authentication use ``false``.
+The default is ``true``, which enables certificate based authentication.
+To disable authentication, use ``false``.

 cacert
     The absolute path to the PEM encoded CA Certificate to be used by gofer.
 The default is